Skip to main content

 However, it can also be hard to set up as it requires admin rights and affects all programs running on your computer.

 DebugBear is a site speed testing tool that uses packet-level throttling to collect high-quality data.
-Start a free trial and monitor Core Web Vitals and other metrics.
+Start a free trial and monitor Core Web Vitals in our lab environment.

 Site speed metrics in DebugBear